 Your home equity is your home’s worth when not considering any debts against it.
+It is essentially the portion of your property that you truly “own.”
 To calculate it, take the difference between the appraised value of your home and your current mortgage balance.

 Let’s consider an example:

-If your home is appraised at $400,000 - yet your balance is $285,000 - you have $115,000 in earned equity.
-So, you own about 30% of your house while the rest remains owned by the bank.
+If your home appraises for $400,000 — yet your balance is $285,000 — you have $115,000 in earned equity.
+So, you own about 30% of your house while the rest remains held by the bank.
 Still that $115,000 is yours and a percentage of it may be available to you in the event you want to refinance and cash out.

 Equity can increase over time as your home value increases.
-This may come from a home remodel or simply owning a home in an appreciating real estate market.
-For example, if you borrow $50,000 from your home equity to cover the cost of home improvement and you’re able to increase the property value by $75,000 -- you’ve just increased your equity by $25,000.
-Along that same line, if your neighborhood and local economy see improvements, your property can benefit just by being a part of that appreciation.
-If you’re buying in Denver, Portland, or Seattle, chances are pretty high you’ll see a lot of equity growth simply because of the local economy and real estate market.
+The increase may come from a home remodel or merely owning a home in an appreciating real estate market.
+For example, if you borrow $50,000 from your home equity to cover the cost of home improvement and you’re able to increase the property value by $75,000 — you’ve just increased your investment by $25,000.
+Similarly, if your neighborhood and local economy see improvements, your property can benefit just by being a part of that appreciation.
+If you’re buying in Denver, Portland, or Seattle, chances are pretty high you’ll see a lot of equity growth just because of the local economy and real estate market.

 Outside of following the formula at the beginning of this article, you can also calculate your home equity by requesting a comparative market analysis (CMA) from your realtor, or through hiring an appraiser to conduct an appraisal.

 A comparative market analysis is an examination of the prices at which similar properties in the same area recently sold.
-Similarly, an appraisal is an estimated value of the property, but it is determined by an appraiser and is specific to the property, not the neighborhood.
+Similarly, an appraisal is an estimated value of the property, that an appraiser determines.
+It's specific to the home, not the neighborhood.
 Such actions are often (only) taken once you are looking to list your home and move on to something new.